 How can you be sure that the personal data remains secure?

 The data that is uploaded by others is not ours.
 We cannot provide access to these datasets, the data owners have to give permission for that.
-To get access, you have to sign all kinds of legal forms and contracts.
-Personal data therefore remain safe on the platform.
+To obtain access, you have to sign all kinds of legal forms and contracts.
+Personal data therefore remains safe on the platform.
 But it's also about trust.
 You must never violate that."

-What are your expectations of the collaborations that will take place?
+What are your expectations for the collaborations that will take place?